The Mining Law Review: Tanzania

 iii Third-party rights

 Holders of land rights do not automatically hold rights over any type of natural resource, including minerals, that has formed below the ground.
 Once a mineral right is granted, the holder thereof becomes entitled to enter any area of land for which the mineral right is granted, subject to subscribed conditions for exercising the rights of entry.
 The rights attaching to a particular mineral right are provided for under the respective provisions in the Mining Act.
-The holder of a prospecting licence has the right to enter the prospecting area and erect installations, camps and temporary buildings.22 The holder of a special mining or a mining licences may enter a mining area and take all measures on or under the surface for the purposes of mining operations, including to erect plants, buildings and equipment as necessary for mining operations.23 Note that Section 4 of the Mining Act defines a mining area as an area of land that is the subject of a special mining licence, a mining licence or a primary mining licence.
+The holder of a prospecting licence has the right to enter the prospecting area and erect installations, camps and temporary buildings.22 The holder of a special mining or a mining licence may enter a mining area and take all measures on or under the surface for the purposes of mining operations, including to erect plants, buildings and equipment as necessary for mining operations.23 Section 4 of the Mining Act defines a mining area as an area of land that is the subject of a special mining licence, a mining licence or a primary mining licence.
 This means that the holder of a special mining licence or a mining licence has surface land rights to the land in respect of which he or she holds the respective mineral rights.

 Under the terms of Section 97 of the Mining Act, compensation, relocation and resettlement may be required where rights conferred by a mineral right cannot be reasonably exercised without affecting the interests of a lawful occupier of land.
 In this event, the mineral right-holder will be required to advise the landowner and consult the local government authority and to submit a plan regarding compensation, relocation and resettlement.
 Any consideration due will be in accordance with the procedures and principles of evaluation set out under the land laws and the Land Compensation Regulations.

 As regards compensation, it is required that an assessment is undertaken to identify the occupiers of the land, followed by a valuation of the land and any crops or other properties therein; this exercise must be carried out by a qualified valuer and before commencing the valuation exercise, it is a requirement to consult the local government regarding the valuation exercise, compensation and, if applicable, resettlement.
-Note that the basis for assessment of the value of land and any unexhausted improvements for the purposes of compensation is the market value of the land.
+The basis for assessment of the value of land and any unexhausted improvements for the purposes of compensation is the market value of the land.
 Compensation normally includes:

 - the value of the land;